Payment for use of a wall or structure previously built by a neighbour is covered by Section 11(11) of the Act.

 a) It is hard to challenge a fee because there is no independent regulation.
 The only way to appeal a fee is either to a Third Surveyor who a cynic might say is part of the same 'gravy train', or by appeal to a Court which is expensive.

 b) Challenging surveyors fees can cause delays to a project which are often disproportionate to the sum at stake.

 c) The Building Owner’s surveyor does not have much incentive to argue over fees because it is time consuming and he or she is probably on a fixed fee.

 Adjoining Owner’s surveyors are aware of the above and this has created an artificial economy where grossly inflated fees are almost the norm.

-If there are breaches of the terms of an Award, for example unauthorised works or damage caused to an adjoining property, Surveyors may make additional inspections which would incur additional fees.
+If there are breaches of the terms of an Award or if damage is caused to an adjoining property, Surveyors may make additional inspections which may incur additional fees.

 The Party Wall Act Section 7 provides that an Adjoining Owner be compensated for any loss arising from the notified works.
 The validity of any claim in this respect would be determined by the Party Wall Surveyor or Surveyors and it is not possible to briefly summarise here what losses would be compensatable.